 Swiss tax law distinguishes between tax evasion and tax fraud.

 Tax fraud is a qualified form of tax evasion implying the use of falsified documents.
-It is sanctioned with a custodial sentence of up to three years or a monetary penalty of up to CHF1,080,000 and is a criminal offence subject to the competence of the criminal authorities.
+It is sanctioned with a custodial sentence of up to three years or a monetary penalty of up to CHF1,08 million and is a criminal offence, subject to the competence of the criminal justice authorities.

 Swiss law does not provide for a specific obligation to prevent tax evasion.

-Since 1 January 2016, however, qualified tax evasion may be a predicate offence to money laundering if:
+Since 1 January 2016, on the other hand, qualified tax evasion may be a predicate offence to money laundering if:

 As a result, an obligation to prevent tax fraud indirectly ensues from Article 102 SCC, as the company failing to take the reasonable organisational measures required to prevent money laundering may be held criminally liable.

-A similar indirect obligation ensues from Article 9 AMLA, according to which, financial intermediaries have investigation and reporting duties when they suspect that assets involved in the business relationship are the proceeds of aggravated tax fraud.
-Non-compliance is punishable by a fine not exceeding CHF500,000, or CHF150,000 in the case of mere negligence (Article 37 §2 AMLA).
+A similar indirect obligation ensues from Article 9 AMLA, according to which financial intermediaries have investigation and reporting duties when they suspect that assets involved in the business relationship are the proceeds of aggravated tax fraud.
+Non-compliance is punishable by a fine not exceeding CHF500,000, or CHF150,000 in case of mere negligence (Article 37 AMLA).

 Companies must keep and preserve records of their accounts in order to reflect their financial standing.
 The exact requirements vary depending on the size of the company.
 Financial records must be kept for ten years.